 As release cycles get shorter and shorter, and development organizations race to keep up and deliver the best and most innovative new software products to their impatient audience, DevOps practices, tools, and processes have become an essential part of the software development lifecycle.
 Among the numerous DevOps trends that have become a must on organizations’ DevOps adoption list in order to win at the continuous delivery game is continuous testing.

 Continuous testing is a way to boost, speed-up, and support the DevOps CI/CD pipelines.
 It includes the practices, processes, and tools of testing early, testing often, testing everywhere, and automation.
-According to Gartner’s 2018 Magic Quadrant for Software Test Automation, the aim of continuous testing is to “obtain immediate feedback on the business risks associated with a software release candidate.”
-According to the report, continuous testing means that “testing is no longer a stage in delivery, but an integral DevOps activity that exists in various forms through all areas.”
+According to Gartner, the aim of continuous testing is to “obtain immediate feedback on the business risks associated with a software release candidate.”
+According to their report, continuous testing means that “testing is no longer a stage in delivery, but an integral DevOps activity that exists in various forms through all areas.”

 This is quite a change from the traditional approach to testing and QA.
 Many companies are still struggling to adopt continuous testing and break away from the olden days when testing was performed at the end of the development cycle.
 Continuous testing boosts the continuous delivery pipeline by testing at different stages of the software development lifecycle, covering development, integration, pre-release, production, delivery, and deployment.